MAKING EXCELLENT COFFEE

 While it's heating up, soak a paper filter in your coffee mug with HOT water.
 This does two things.
 First, it reduces the papery taste of the filter, and second, it warms up your mug.
 When you're ready to make the coffee, transfer the wet filter to your funnel and pour the hot water through it.
 This will flush most of the papery taste down the drain.

 Use your grinder's settings for "fine" or "filter."
 If you're using a blade machine, then grind your beans in the mid range between French-press coarse and espresso fine.
 The usual ratio of coffee to water is 1:15 -- in SAE, that is, 1.00 - 1.25 oz of coffee per 12 fluid oz of water and in metric, 1 gram of coffee per 15 grams of water -- but of course your mileage may vary.
 If your water races through the grounds, grind them finer next time.
 If it backs up and produces a reservoir on top of the grounds, grind it coarser next time.

 Place the wet paper filter in the funnel and transfer the grounds into it.
 Jiggle the funnel to level them.

 Using a back & forth wrist motion, pour the water very slowly over all of the grounds.
 Optimally you should not build up a reservoir on top of them.
 (If you do, allow the water to recede and then "wash down" the sides of the filter.)
 As you do this, you'll notice a wonderful "crema" -- officially called the "bloom" -- building up on the top of the brew.
 In general, the fresher the coffee, the fluffier the bloom.
 Why?
 Because it's still full of CO2 (a by-product of the roasting process) which the hot water bubbles out of the solid coffee grounds.
-(The bloom on coffee and the head on beer are identically produced and differ only insofar as the base materials being roasted are different.)
+(The bloom on coffee and the head on beer are identically produced and differ only insofar as hops and coffee aren’t the same.)
 Sniff it.